* What is Seller Financing?

 If you’re a buyer with a down payment and decent credit (or not), then the world is at your fingertips!
 As a buyer, you should be working with someone who knows how to negotiate a possible seller financing deal for you!

-You can learn many strategies as a member of the Owner Financing Club community.
+You can learn many strategies as a member of our monthly group coaching.
 It will share many secrets that the banks don’t want you to know about!
 You can pay market rates even if you’ve had a bankruptcy or foreclosure.

 Here are a few of the benefits of seller financing for buyers: avoid the hassles of qualifying for bank financing (this is worth its weight in gold!), low or no points or origination fees, interest rates often as good or better than what you could get at a bank, quick closing, and the ability to customize the loan to your liking . . . it’s whatever you and the seller agree to.
-Hire me to help you get your seller financing offer accepted!
+Make sure you take an option to buy your own note at a discount!

 * I’m selling my property FSBO.
 Is there a way we can work together?

 There’s a lot I may be able to do to help you.
-Click here for some ideas (consultations, putting your transaction together).
+Click here to see what I have to offer.

 * I don’t have a lot of equity, but I do have good underlying financing.
 Can I still use Seller Financing techniques to sell my property and get out from under my payments?

 The answer is ‘yes.’
 We just need to structure the transaction in a way that protects both buyer and seller.
-You will want to become familiar with the Title Holding (Land Trust).
+You will want to become familiar with the Title Holding Trust.
 Listen to an interesting audio from a past client here:

 * What happens if I carry paper and then the buyer quits making the payments?